DanielLashyn/AmazonFireTablet/README.md

 This repository is to show different use cases these tablet can do.
 Below are the different applications that I have done with the tablet.
 Each completed project will have a detailed instructions within their folder.

 There is a section for future projects that I want to tackle.
 Along with resources that I found useful/interesting

+With that said this will be more of a guide and journal, then developing code.

 ## Completed Projects